sharedgithub/myTestRepo/test/manFund/networking.md

 can be wired or wireless

 ***Hub switch router gateway bridge
-Hub connnects devices in the same network ...physical layer...it just broadcast Swith also does the same thing but it sends to a particula system using ARP ( address resolution protocol ) router works at network layer connecting networs together
+Hub connnects devices in the same network ...physical layer...it just broadcast the data to all devices Swith also does the same thing but it sends to a particulal system using ARP ( address resolution protocol ) unicasting/multicasting hub and switch works at physical layer ...l3 switch works in network layer router works at network layer connecting networs together

 hub and swithc works with frames and router works with packets

-bridge is used in bus topology where all systems are connected via a bridge.
+bridge works in physical layer, bridge is used in bus topology where all systems are connected via a bridge. it is used to divide la

-any device which connects two network together*, *which uses diffent protocol,  like router,switch, firewall server or any device that enable data flow in and ou
+Gateway is any device which connects two network together*, *which uses diffent protocol,  like router,switch, firewall server or any device that enable data flow in and ou

 , gateway is also called protocol convertor